WickyPayne/Unity-Git-Guide/README.md

 UnityYamlMerge.exe will help a lot BUT, best is to **avoid conflicts in scene** file.

+**UnityYamlMerge**
+- ensure it's correctly setup and it's working. (see above)
+- set .gitattributes to use Smart merge
+- set your PATH env var for git to find it

 **Scene**:

 - Work in different SCENES.
 One person putting all the SCENES together.
 Use Additive Scenes at the same time.
 - After resolving merge conflict (before commiting it) test BOTH changes (if both wanted).
-- Scene (and other changes) in separate commit.
+- Scene (and other changes) in separate commits.
 - (optional: Use plugin Scene Fusion.)

 Avoid changes in **Scene**: